 The news broke out Spring 2007.
 After 10 long years, and much in-house teasing, Billy and Vivian were finally going to tie the knot.
 Save the date -- January 5, 2008

 MONDAY: DECEMBER 31, 2007

-It was sad seeing Mia and Liz so disconnected... were these two girls the same two who inspired me just five years ago to further pursue my acting interest?
-Liz tried to make chit-chat with Mia, but she was so stiff that Liz's efforts were all but rendered useless
+It was a little sad seeing Mia and Liz so disconnected... were these two girls the same two who inspired me just five years ago to further pursue my acting interest?
+Liz tried to make chit-chat with Mia, but Mia was so stiff/shy for this reunion that Liz's efforts were all but rendered useless

 After catching up for a bit, we headed off to Vivian's place for a huge family reunion.
 Everyone was so excited to see Ben's family again, and of course Liz went through the obligatory "OH MY GOD IS THAT REALLY YOU?
 YOU'RE SO GROWN UP NOW!" spiel

 Speaking of Liz, being around her guarantees that you're never bored.
 She still possessed the same abundancy of energy and zest for life as when I last saw her in 2002